VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 directly after the simulation completes, but we are going to leave it at the default setting, which is false.
 See the :code:`multi-planet` `documentation
 <https://github.com/VirtualPlanetaryLaboratory/vplanet/tree/master/multi-planet>`_ for
-more informaition.
+more information.
+Use the -q option to suppress output to the terminal.

 .. note::

     The default number of cores :code:`multi-planet` will use is the maximum number of cores on the machine.

-Checking :code:`multi-planet` progress with :code:`mpstatus`
+Checking :code:`multi-planet` Progress with :code:`mpstatus`
 -------------------------

 This example is quick to run (~1 minute, depending on the number of cores), but for